-For fiscal 2022, the target levels for the three corporate financial performance measures are set forth in the table below (in millions).
-Our Compensation and Management Development Committee believed that achieving the target levels for the three corporate financial performance measures would require a focused and consistent effort by our executive officers throughout fiscal 2022.
-Coming off a challenging 2021, where organic revenues declined 12%, and AEBITDA declined 10%, Parsons planned a return to growth in 2022 with 2.5% organic revenue growth, and 7% AEBITDA growth with many unknown risks associated with inflation and COVID variants.
-Additionally, operating cash was planned to grow 26%.
+For fiscal 2023, the target levels for the four corporate financial performance measures are set forth in the table below (in millions).
+Our Compensation and Management Development Committee believed that achieving the target levels for the four corporate financial performance measures would require a focused and consistent effort by our executive officers throughout fiscal 2023.
+As noted above, we achieved record levels of revenue and adjusted EBITDA in fiscal 2023, and accordingly, the financial metrics were earned at the maximum payout level.

-Plan Metrics Metric Type Metric Target (M) Actual Results (M) Performance Goal Achievement (%) Revenue Corporate \$3,950.0 \$4,195.3 131.0% Adjusted EBITDA Corporate \$345.0 \$352.8 111.3% Cash Flow Corporate \$260.0 \$237.5 78.4% of our NEOs target annual incentive opportunity for 2022.
+Plan Metrics Metric Type Metric Target (M) Actual Results (M) Performance Goal Achievement (%)

+Revenue Corporate \$4,475.0 \$5,442.7 200.0%

+Adjusted EBITDA Corporate \$385.0 \$464.7 200.0%

+Awards Corporate \$4,800.0 \$5,996.8 200.0%

+Cash Flow Corporate \$300.0 \$407.7 200.0%

+In early 2023, the Compensation and Management Development Committee established strategic qualitative goals aligned with enhanced gender and racial/ethnic diversity, which collectively represented 10% of our NEOs target annual incentive opportunity for 2023.
 Similar to the financial goals described above, each of the gender and racial/ethnic diversity goals had threshold, target, and maximum payout opportunities.

-In early 2022, the Compensation and Management Development Committee established strategic qualitative goals aligned with enhanced gender and racial/ethnic diversity, which collectively represented 10%

-In January 2023, after its review and evaluation of progress towards achieving strategic goals aligned with enhanced gender and racial/ethnic diversity, the Compensation and Management Development Committee determined strategic goal achievement of 103.75% resulting in a 13.75% achievement factor for this portion of the NEOs annual incentive opportunity (103.75% achievement of the 10% weighting, resulting in 13.75% payout).
+In February 2024, after its review and evaluation of progress towards achieving strategic goals aligned with enhanced gender and racial/ethnic diversity, the Compensation and Management Development Committee determined strategic goal achievement of 32.1% resulting in a weighted 3.2% achievement factor for this portion of the NEOs annual incentive opportunity.

-The strategic goal performance measure is set forth in the table below.
+The strategic goal performance measures are set forth in the table below.